typpos/fractorium/Data/BuildGuideQtCreator.md

 `makedeps.bat`

-This will download and build `glm libopenexr libpng libxml tbb zlib`.
+This will download and build `glm libopenexr libpng libxml zlib`.
 You will have a folder structure like this:

 ```
 [fractorium]